dyfrad/portfolio_simulator/documentation.md

 ## PDF Report Generation

 Uses Reportlab to canvas text and images from figures.
 Logic: Draw metrics, embed PNGs from Plotly/Matplotlib.
+Enhanced to include backtest plot and new metrics.

 ## User Interface and Session State

 Streamlit sidebar for inputs, columns for metrics with tooltips (explanations dict).
 Session state persists results post-simulation.
 Uploads handle CSVs for real portfolios, mapping ISIN to tickers.
+Add sidebar input for benchmark_ticker (default 'IWDA.AS').

 ## Limitations and Scrutiny Points
-- Assumptions: Stationary returns (questionable in regime shifts); no slippage in rebalancing; simplified tax (flat on gains at end).
+- Assumptions: Stationary returns (questionable in regime shifts); no slippage in rebalancing; simplified tax (flat on gains at end); always 100% exposure unless zero value.
-- Financial Correctness: Bootstrap may underestimate tail risks; stress scenarios are stylized.
+- Financial Correctness: Backtesting may overfit; bootstrap underestimates tails; add out-of-sample for robustness.
-- Programming: Potential overflows in large simulations; reliance on Yahoo data accuracy.
+- Programming: Potential overflows in large datasets; reliance on Yahoo data accuracy; approximate DCA series filling.
-- Extensions: Incorporate correlations explicitly or machine learning for return predictions.
+- Extensions: Walk-forward backtesting, sensitivity to parameters, machine learning for predictions.

 ## References
 - Fama, E. F. (1970).
 Efficient Capital Markets: A Review of Theory and Empirical Work.
 Journal of Finance.